The Work Begins

 Baton Rouge Church Organized IN 1925

 In 1916, Mrs. R. W. Clevenger, an isolated member in Baton Rouge, wrote to the conference office that she had organized a Sabbath school and it was meeting in Benjamin F. and Bessie Webb’s home (Worker, 1916).
 Mr. and Mrs. F. J. Talbert and C. W. Pennock came to Baton Rouge in 1922 and colporteured there, reporting sales averaging $100 per week, which was high in those days (Worker, 1922; Kinney, 1922).
-On Sabbath, April 4, 1925, Elder W. R. Elliott visited Baton Rouge where he organized a church with nineteen members and elected officers.
+On Sabbath, May 2, 1925, Elder W. R. Elliott visited Baton Rouge where he organized a church with nineteen members and elected officers (Elliott, 1925).

 A New Church in 1927